Yaritza Reyes: Miss World 2016

-Reyes continued her pageantry career when she competed at the finale of Miss Mundo Dominicana 2016 held on 18 June 2016, Reyes was announced as the winner and represented Dominican Republic at Miss World 2016 pageant on 18 December 2016, and placed as the Miss World America's 2016 (1st Runner-Up).
-She was also placed in the Top 24 for both "Beauty with a Purpose" and Sport Competition.
+Reyes continued her pageantry career when she competed for the title of Miss Mundo Dominicana 2016 held on 18 June 2016, where Reyes was announced as the winner.
+As Miss Mundo Dominicana 2016, Reyes represented the Dominican Republic at the Miss World 2016 pageant on 18 December 2016 at the MGM National Harbor in Oxon Hill, Maryland, United States.

+At the conclusion of the event, Reyes ultimately finished as the 1st Runner-Up behind Stephanie Del Valle of Puerto Rico, who was crowned Miss World 2016.
+Reyes' first runner-up finish is the highest placement for the Dominican Republic at the Miss World pageant since Claudia Cruz achieved the same placement in 2004.
+Reyes was later on named Miss World Caribbean 2016 as the highest placing contestant from the Caribbean region in that year's pageant aside from the newly crowned winner.
+During the fast-track events prior to the coronation night, Reyes also placed in the Top 24 for both "Beauty with a Purpose" and Sport Competition.

-Modelling Career
+Modelling career

 Top Model 2025

 In September 2025, Reyes was selected as one of the top twenty contestants for the fourteenth season of the Polish edition of Top model, hosted by Joanna Krupa.
 She was widely regarded as one of the season’s frontrunners, booking multiple jobs during the competition and winning Best Performance in week eight.
-During the cast’s international trip to Dublin Fashion Week 2025, she walked for five different designers.
+During the cast’s international trip to Dublin Fashion Week 2025, she walked for six different designers.
 Despite her strong showing, Reyes was eliminated in the penultimate week of the competition alongside fellow contestants Joanna Madejska and Monika Antosz, finishing in a joint fifth place.

+Personal life

+Reyes married Polish entrepreneur Marek Zmysłowski in 2023.